Research, Technology and Manufacturing in Fargo, ND

 The Greater Fargo Moorhead Economic Development Corporation reports business operating costs are 23 percent below the national average, and emerging industries are helping reshape the region’s economy.

 The area has the country’s only Corrosion and Coating Research Center as well as the Center for Nanoscale Science and Engineering, both located at North Dakota State University.
 Fargo has large and small software companies, a booming number of firms with roots in physical sciences, plus a solid line-up of manufacturers, distributors and back-office centers.

 The NDSU Research & Technology Park is part of the mix.
 It’s a 55-acre park that brings university research and private industry together.
-Phoenix International Corp., an electronics manufacturer, is a cornerstone tenant and wanted a steady supply of engineering graduates, which NDSU readily supplies.
+John Deere Electronics Solutions, an electronics manufacturer, is a cornerstone tenant and wanted a steady supply of engineering graduates, which NDSU readily supplies.
 A Center for High Performance Computing is in the works.

 Major employers include Microsoft; U.S. Bank Service Center; Noridian Mutual Insurance Company’s claims center; Case New Holland Corp, which makes agricultural equipment; and Integrity Windows by Marvin.
 Each has more than 500 full-time employees.

 The ranks of specialized technology companies are growing, too.
 Along with Phoenix, the roster includes Allen Technology, Pedigree Technologies, Appareo Systems, Fargo Automation, Packet Digital, IDA Corporation, Tecton Products and Dakota Technologies.